Time travel in fiction: Time slip

 A time slip is a plot device in fantasy and science fiction in which a person, or group of people, seem to travel through time by unknown means.
 The idea of a time slip has been used in 19th century fantasy, an early example being Washington Irving's 1819 Rip Van Winkle, where the mechanism of time travel is an extraordinarily long sleep.
 Mark Twain's 1889 A Connecticut Yankee in King Arthur's Court had considerable influence on later writers.
 The first novel to include both travel to the past and travel to the future and return to the present is the Charles Dickens 1843 novel A Christmas Carol.

 Time slip is one of the main plot devices of time travel stories, another being a time machine.
-The difference is that in time slip stories, the protagonist typically has no control and no understanding of the process (which is often never explained at all) and is either left marooned in a past or future time and must make the best of it, or is eventually returned by a process as unpredictable and uncontrolled as the journey out.
+The difference is that in time slip stories, the protagonist typically has no control and no understanding of the process (which is often never explained at all).
+They are either left marooned in a past or future time and must make the best of it, or are eventually returned by a process as unpredictable and uncontrolled as the journey out.
 The plot device is also popular in children's literature.
 The 2011 film, Midnight in Paris similarly presents time travel as occurring without explanation, as the director "eschews a 'realist' internal logic that might explain the time travel, while also foregoing experimental time Distortion techniques, in favor of straightforward editing and a fantastical narrative set-up".